Ty-Chen/NanoOS/README.md

 # NanoOS
-Realise a OS kernel from the very begining
+Realise a OS kernel from the very begining, blogs are here.